AndyKChen/foodify-image/README.md

 The application is separated into a few simple pages:
 * **Login/Register**: Before accessing personal repository and upload functionality, the user must create an account and login.
 Usernames must be unique and passwords must be of at least length 8 with a capital letter and symbol.
 * **Discovery**: Displays all public images from all users.
-User login in not neccessary to view this page and download images.
+User login is not neccessary to view this page and download images.
 * **Upload:** Upload a (reasonably) unlimited number of images at once and choose public/private access.
 * **Personal:** Displays all images categorized between private and public of a logged in user.
 For each image, the user can delete it or change its access level.